Questions we get asked – and the one you should always want to know the answer to!

 Note: An overall U-Value is the thermal performance of the frame and the glass – a measurement of heat loss – the lower the number the better, this tells you how good the doors will be at keeping heat in your room.

-Building regulations for thermal efficiency states a maximum U-Value of 1.8 W/m²k for replacement doors.
-Some companies may claim a U-Value of 1.3 W/m²k but fail to mention that is the best their system can achieve but only with triple glazing or very expensive glass.
+Building regulations for thermal efficiency states a maximum U-Value of 1.4 W/m²k for extension and renovation projects and 1.6 /m²k* for new-build homes.
+Some companies may claim a U-Value of 1.2 W/m²k but fail to mention that is the best their system can achieve but only with triple glazing or very expensive glass.
 Also, make sure you are not getting just the glass U-Value (centre pane) as this will be the lower figure and not give you the full picture.
 Always ask for the overall U-Value of the doors and glass you have been quoted – this is the figure IDSystems will always upon request.

 How weather tight are the doors?